SandraXXL/CutiScan-AI-skin-disease-diagnosis-web-platform/README.md

 run command: app.py

-use the generated link to access to access CutiScan web platform.
+use the generated link to access CutiScan web platform.